awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-view-history.md

 Using the AWS CLI, you can view a list of sessions in your account, but not the additional details that are available in the console\.

-For information about auditing and logging session history information, see [Auditing and logging session activity](session-manager-logging-auditing.md)\.
+For information about logging session history information, see [Logging session activity](session-manager-logging.md)\.

 **Topics**
 + [Viewing session history \(console\)](#view-console)